Hands and Heart

 As the weekend came to a close, many stayed and joined others who arrived to work and have fun during Alumni Work Week.
 Staying in residence halls and following a Sunday evening Work Week Kick-off Dinner, more than 180 alumni and friends organized into 25 crews to complete service projects all across Berry’s campus.
 Dedicated alumni and friends rebuilt a gazebo, repaired a barn, caned stools, cooked in the kitchen, worked behind weaving looms and much more.The Work Week auction, which raised over $4,000, included some of the items made during the week – woven hand towels and placemats made on Berry looms, turned wood vessels, quilts, and caned stools.

-For some Work Week is a yearly tradition.
+Work Week is a yearly tradition.
 “It’s these people that keep me coming back, I love working with these guys,” said alumnus Tom Bowen (1955H.)

 This is Bowen’s 26th year participating in work week having replaced wood on log cabins, reroofed a boat house and repaired stone walk ways, “until we couldn’t get on our knees anymore,” he said.